 In this episode of Hunt Gather Talk, I talk with my friend Bob del Grosso, a professor at Drexel University in Pennsylvania who is an expert on curing meat (among other things).
 Where last episode was all about dry cured sausages, this one will cover whole cuts like cured duck breast, bresaola, lonzino and boneless hams.

-If you want to learn more about Bob, you can check out his old blog A Hunger Artist, or contact him on Facebook.
+If you want to learn more about Bob, you can contact him on Facebook.

 This is a single-subject episode, so if you are into curing meats, you are in luck!

 Here are some links for further information on this week’s episode:

 - Links and a list of my favorite salami books.
 (This one is a little dated, but all these books are still super useful.)

 - Again, links and a list of tools for butchering and making sausages.